Rightpoint/Raizlabs-Android-Style/Android Code Style.md

 /*
  * This method description tells me any quirks or non-obvious things about it.

- * @param   paramName Any parameter that is worth explaining please document, otherwise leave out!
+ * @param   paramName Describe the parameter
  * @return  Describe what we return.
 Omit the description when the return explains the method.
  */
 public String myMethod(String paramName) {